Some

 their little meeting sniggering, having said all

-they did before.
-I can’t say I blame them – it’s
+before.
+I can’t say I blame them – it’s exactly

-exactly what I would do if I were a teenager
+what I would do if I were a teenager today.

 In all those years of avoiding corporal